-■ When all subdisks have been recovered, the volume is placed in the ENABLED kernel state and marked as ACTIVE.
-It is now started.
+When all subdisks have been recovered, the volume is placed in the ENABLED kernel state and marked as ACTIVE.

-Recovering from incomplete disk group moves
+Recovering from an incomplete disk group move

 If the system crashes or a subsystem fails while a disk group move, split or join operation is being performed, VxVM attempts either to reverse or to complete the operation when the system is restarted or the subsystem is repaired.
 Whether the operation is reversed or completed depends on how far it had progressed.